fshepherd13/dirty_mouse_virome_rnaseq/README.md

 This repo contains code for a pipeline originally conceived of and written by Keir Balla at the University of Utah for RNAseq analysis for the Langlois-Eide lab dirty mouse virome collaboration, with modifications by me.

+### Output
+The pipeline works by mapping RNAseq reads to the mouse genome, de novo assembling unmapped reads with Trinity, and assigning taxonomic lineages to the reads with BLASTn.
+The two main outputs are csv files that show the raw read counts for the taxonomic (1) families and (2) species present in each mouse.

 ### Dependencies/versions used
 * `STAR` RNAseq read mapper, version 2.7.1a- details [here](https://github.com/alexdobin/STAR)
 * `trinity` RNAseq de novo read assembler, version 2.8.5- details [here](https://github.com/trinityrnaseq/trinityrnaseq/wiki)